Dangers on Stairways

 Suffering a fall on a stairway can be a very unsettling experience and can cause a person to suffer significant injuries.
 When a person experiences a harmful fall on a stairway on someone else’s property, they may have quite a few questions regarding how the fall occurred and what they should do now.

 Our Connecticut personal injury law firm is committed to helping stairway accident victims that we represent get answers to the questions they have.
-There are many different types of investigations we can conduct for such individuals, such as investigations into whether their accident was caused by a dangerous condition that the owner of the property the accident occurred on should not have allowed to exist.
+There are many different types of investigations our personal injury lawyers can conduct for such individuals, such as investigations into whether their accident was caused by a dangerous condition that the owner of the property the accident occurred on should not have allowed to exist.